 Can you make a 3x3 cube with these shapes made from small cubes?

-Can you fit the tangram pieces into the outline of Little Ming?
+Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?

 Can you fit the tangram pieces into the outlines of the workmen?